Online HIV Prevention Information How Black Female College Students Are Seeking and Perceiving

 Social implications – “A major component of preventive health practice is the availability and

-health status among this population” (Gollop, 1997, p.
+provision of information regarding risks to health and promotional measures for enhancing the health status among this population” (Gollop, 1997, p.
 142).
 However, as Dervin (2005) cautions, while

 information is necessary, it is insufficient to encourage behavior change.
 To combat the health